 The wired USB plug fits into any of your Chromebook’s USB ports and is about 1.5 meters long.
 Your Chromebook will automatically detect it and you’ll be ready to go.

 It’s easy to set up and easy to use.
 There’s literally nothing more to say.
 It’s a mouse.
 It’s cheap.
 It works.
+This is like the most basic you can get.

 What I liked best: I use this mouse on my Windows desktop since I don’t need the wireless capability since I obviously won’t be moving my desktop around much.